Meta · Campaign Recommendations · 2020 to 2021

 Flow EIn-line edit

 Fig. 04 · The drop-off case, live.
-A 2020 walkthrough of a real recommendation case: an audience drop-off surfaced mid-flight, with a guided path to act on it.
+A 2020 walkthrough: an audience drop-off surfaced mid-flight, with a guided path to act on it.

 0:00